-Join Kelly McCathran for an in-depth discussion in this video The anatomy of a button, part of Introduction to Flash Animation.
+Join Kelly McCathran for an in-depth discussion in this video The anatomy of a button, part of Learning Flash Animation.

 In this movie, we're going to take a look at the anatomy of a button. …buttons are essential on the web, and necessary in Flash movies. …It'll be a common task for you. buttons have you do things like jump to a …website, start a movie, stop a movie or pause a movie just to give a few examples. …In this document that we've created, I actually used one of the free or built-in …buttons in the Flash common library.
 You could see a collection of buttons …that you can use in your own designs by looking under the Window menu, Common …Libraries > buttons.
 And I'll pull this up a bit, and we'll …take a tour of just some of the built-in buttons.…

 When I expand one of these folders, I can click once and see a preview. …If I go to buttons bar, that's where you'll see the bar blue that I've placed …on the stage.
 And I can surf through some others just …by clicking on them.
 But we've already got one on the stage …that we're going to dissect.
 So, let me close that. …And I'll take a look at the Documents Library. …

 - Adding keyframes

 - Creating slideshows

 - Incorporating other media into your movies